NickRoss/2025-Data-24100/project_assignments/part_7.md

 - We will also verify that the `.pre-commit-config.yaml` is in the repo and able to be installed and used.
 - We will run the `make` commands outlined above and verify that they work according to the standards set out above.
 All commands must use Docker Compose.
 - We will verify that your `docker-compose.yml` file is properly configured and that all services can be started and stopped correctly.
 - We will run an autograder on the endpoints to make sure that they return the correct data and information.
 This includes types and casing.
+E.g. _use testing_ to ensure compliance!
 - Your code will also be read over to make sure that it conforms to the standards laid out in class.
 If you want to receive full credit, make sure that your code has sound logic, is easy to read, maintains a good separation of concerns, and does not violate the DRY principle.
 - Finally, your code will also be read to make sure that all documentation is up to date and that the code has a consistent set of abstraction standards.
 - There should be no `print` statements.
 Everything should be logged with an _appropriate_ level.